dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/1-get-item/index.md

 ## Response

-The data is returned with the same response syntax as the [DynamoDB GetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html#API_GetItem_ResponseElements).
+The data is returned with the same response syntax as from the [DynamoDB GetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html#API_GetItem_ResponseElements).
 If present, the returned item is formatted by the Entity.

-You can use the `GetItemResponse` type to explicitely type an object as a `GetItemCommand` response:
+You can use the `GetItemResponse` type to explicitly type an object as a `GetItemCommand` response object:

 ```ts
 import type { GetItemResponse } from 'dynamodb-toolbox/entity/actions/get'